python-fuse/roster-server/README.md

-Here’s a cleaned-up and well-structured version of your **README.md** that follows best practices for open-source documentation:

----

 # 🖥️ Biometric Face Authentication Server

 A **Node.js + TypeScript** server that provides **facial recognition-based authentication** using machine learning models.
 Users can register with facial data, authenticate using face recognition, and securely manage sessions.